Contents

-In English, we use Subject and Predicate to make clear sentences.
-The Subject tells us who or what the sentence is about.
-The Predicate tells us what the subject is doing or what’s happening to it.
+In English, every sentence has a Subject and a Predicate.
+The Subject tells us who or what the sentence is about, while the Predicate explains what the subject does or what happens to it.

 What is the Subject?